- What is Women's and Gender Studies?

 Scholarship and Knowledge

-Women's Studies has been a formal academic field since 1970 and has provided forms of analysis, methods of scholarship and new content for exploration in humanities, social sciences and the sciences.
+Women's and Gender Studies has been a formal academic field since 1970 and has provided forms of analysis, methods of scholarship and new content for exploration in humanities, social sciences and the sciences.
 Students learn from these perspectives and apply them within the women's studies courses and within other courses as well.

 Intellectual Inquiry and Communication

 Fields in the social sciences and the humanities have changed as a result of women and gender studies and the practices and research strategies within many professional fields have been substantially enhanced by women's studies and scholarship.
-The cross-listing of Women's Studies courses makes visible to all the disciplines the importance of gender issues, particularly as these courses challenge cultural biases against women.
-The field of Women's Studies provides a critical edge in academic disciplines and has networked with individuals and groups for academic conversation that resists oppression and embraces diverse representation.
+The cross-listing of Women's and Gender Studies courses makes visible to all the disciplines the importance of gender issues, particularly as these courses challenge cultural biases against women.
+The field of Women's and Gender Studies provides a critical edge in academic disciplines and has networked with individuals and groups for academic conversation that resists oppression and embraces diverse representation.

-The Women's Studies Program provides a locus for faculty and students to work together on issues which are vital to each.
+The Women's and Gender Studies Program provides a locus for faculty and students to work together on issues which are vital to each.
 Thereby, faculty and students form relationships with people across disciplines.
 Of special note, voices historically and conventionally ignored are now included in conversations.

 Leadership and Service

-The fact of a Women's Studies Program on Saint Louis University campus is itself an example of the Jesuit commitment to educating "men and women in the service of others."
-The Women's Studies Program supports an annual award for SLU women who make a difference at the University and in the community as well as those whose scholarship in this field merits special recognition.
+The fact of a Women's and Gender Studies Program on Saint Louis University campus is itself an example of the Jesuit commitment to educating "men and women in the service of others."
+The Women's and Gender Studies Program supports an annual award for SLU women who make a difference at the University and in the community as well as those whose scholarship in this field merits special recognition.
 The program has served to provide intellectual leadership in interdisciplinary conversations and to integrate the College with professional schools.

 Spirituality and Values

-Women's Studies faculty and scholars recognize each person is a gift and so consequently strive to include issues of race, ethnicity and class in their analyses.
+Women's and Gender Studies faculty and scholars recognize each person is a gift and so consequently strive to include issues of race, ethnicity and class in their analyses.
 They thereby support the importance of human worth and dignity and undoing the injustices that prevent all persons from fulfilling their full human potential.